Top-Rated Car Accident Lawyers in New York City

 • Check if they have recoverable assets

-• Set up a payment plan through court judgment
+• Set up a payment plan through a court judgment

 • File with New York's Motor Vehicle Accident Indemnification Corporation (MVAIC) if you have no insurance